Ollynov/ninjax/README.md

 ##### Each booster needs a starter, is specifically designed to work with one particular starter.
 In many ways it does make sense to build starters would be able to apply to various starters, but we wanted to separate concerns and ensure reliable updates to boosters as the core dependencies and starters they work for update.
 As a result, two boosters may be very similar- but the benefit is that if one particular one becomes out dated, it does not necessarily mean that the other one will as well.

 ##### Each booster is designated either as a normal booster or a "standalone booster".
-A standalone booster is composed

-##### Each standalone booster has it's own route.
 A standalone booster requires it's own route, and is usually composed of multiple other boosters.
 The auth-mern booster is an example of a standalone booster.
 When you add it to your MERN starter, it will automatically create the '/auth/signup' route where you can view your standalone booster.
 This particular standalone booster is already composed of multiple other node modules and boosters.
 You can also add additional boosters to this standalone booster, such as the 'google-auth-mern' booster.
 Which brings us to the next requirement...

 ##### Certain boosters require both a starter, and another booster as well.
 The 'google-auth-mern' booster requires the standalone 'auth-mern' booster to work.
 The downside to this requirement is that it will be impossible to ever use boosters to create a NinjaX MERN app with google authentication, but not with standard authentication (using just email and password).
 However, we think it will be rare that users will need this, and the upside of clarity, and perfect integration far outweigh the downsides.
 Furthermore, you can always customize your components as you see fit- for example you can simply comment out the ability for a user to enter in an email and password.

+##### Each booster requires a README on the same level of the code
+Each booster requires a README that is clear and provides enough information to the user on how they can correctly get the booster integrated, and how they can further customize it.
+We also highly recommend that the code comes with comments in the actual source code of the file as well.